 Jujube for Better Sleep

-For Gaia Herb’s products, we use the whole tree-dried Jujube fruit plus the seed, as the seed is the part of the plant believed to contain the most potent phytochemicals to support healthy sleep.* The Jujube fruit that we source from Rock Front Ranch can be found in our best-selling, sleep-supportive herbal supplement called SleepThru®.*
+For Gaia Herb’s products, we use the whole tree-dried Jujube fruit plus the seed, which is part of the plant believed to contain the most potent phytochemicals to support healthy sleep.* The Jujube fruit that we source from Rock Front Ranch can be found in our best-selling, sleep-supportive herbal supplement called SleepThru®.*

-SleepThru is an ideal supplement for when you are feeling stressed out and struggling to find consistent restful sleep (can we say 2020!).
-This formula contains the adaptogenic herb Ashwagandha, which helps the adrenal glands respond to stress in a healthy way, plus Passionflower, Magnolia, and Jujube date — creating the perfect herbal blend to help you rest more easily.*
+SleepThru® is an ideal supplement for when you're stressed out and struggling with getting consistently restful sleep.
+This formula contains the adaptogenic herb Ashwagandha, which helps the adrenal glands respond to stress healthily, plus Passionflower, Magnolia, and Jujube date — creating the perfect herbal blend to help you rest more easily.*

-Next time you are in the mood to try something new in your diet, consider adding the Jujube fruit.
-This fruit is naturally sweet and delicious and is a nutritional powerhouse with lots of health-supportive benefits.* With its ability to be enjoyed fresh or dried, the Jujube fruit makes a great snack food.
+Next time you want to try something new in your diet, consider adding the Jujube fruit.
+This fruit is naturally sweet and delicious and a nutritional powerhouse with many health-supportive benefits.* Fresh or dried, the Jujube fruit makes a great snack.

-While this fruit is still not widely available in all grocery stores, you should be able to find fresh Jujube fruit seasonally and dried organic Jujubes year-round in most natural grocers and/or health food stores.
-If you are having trouble finding Jujubes in your local area, you can also order them directly from www.justjujubes.com.
+While this fruit is still not widely available in all grocery stores, you should be able to find fresh Jujube fruit seasonally and dried organic Jujubes year-round in most natural grocers and health food stores.